ogechukwujane/event-blog/README.md

 ## Key Folders:

+- assets/styles: Holds the global styling and color theme of the application.
 - components/: Contains reusable UI components.
 - layouts/: Contains all the dynamic layout for this application
 - pages/: Holds all the page route of the application.